 As interaction between nations increases and the United States becomes more diverse, knowing another language becomes more and more important.
 The UW-Eau Claire majors in French, German and Spanish provide students with two years of basic language followed by advanced composition and conversation, civilization, literature, and phonetics courses as well as courses in business foreign language.
 Instruction at all levels emphasizes practical usage combined with cultural knowledge and appreciation.
 The department also prepares K-12 teachers in the fields of French, German and Spanish.

-- Studying a foreign language develops your oral and written skills-even in your native language.
+- Studying a second language develops your oral and written skills-even in your native language.
 These are among the first skills at which employers look.

 - Increased activity in international business, government and tourism has created a need for improved understanding and communication.